umr4nlp/umr-guidelines/guidelines.md

     :modal ( (s4p3 :AFF AUTH)) )
 ```

 In the document-level representation for this sentence, the person that is pardoned by Putin is Alexander Pope, and this is done by annotating *he* as the same person as the person whose name is Alexander Pope.
 In the temporal annotation, the *convict-01* event is designated as the reference time of *pardon-01* and happens before the *pardon-01* event.
-In the modal annotation, *pardon-01* is annotated as positve from the point of view of the author.
+In the modal annotation, *pardon-01* is annotated as positive from the point of view of the author.

+<span id="1 (5)" label="1 (5)">\[1 (5)\]</span>
 ```
 Snt5: Pope was flown to the U.S. military base at Ramstein, Germany.